mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 == Formal verification
 === Equivalence checking
-To ensure the reliability of the algorithm, an attempt was made to perform formal equivalence checking on all of the combinatorial circuits.
+To ensure the reliability of the algorithm, an attempt was made to perform formal equivalence checking on all of the combinational circuits.
 As of writing, there are 20 equivalence checks performed in total.

 The follow circuits passed the equivalence check: